Liv-Coder/FlutLock/memory-bank/activeContext.md

    - ✅ Verify that the command-line entry point works as expected
    - ✅ Ensure all imports are correctly resolved
    - ✅ Confirm backward compatibility with existing scripts
+   - ✅ Test the build.gradle modification functionality in real projects
+   - ✅ Test the configuration variable substitution with different environments
+   - Enhance error handling for edge cases in Gradle file modifications

 2. **Short-term (Next Sprint):**

    - ✅ Add comprehensive unit tests for the restructured codebase
    - ✅ Set up continuous integration for the project
    - ✅ Create more example scripts for common use cases
+   - ✅ Implement variable substitution in JSON configuration
+   - ✅ Support environment-specific configurations
    - Improve error handling and user feedback
    - Run a complete test suite across multiple platforms
    - Add detailed documentation for all configuration options
+   - Add support for custom signing configuration names in build.gradle

 3. **Medium-term (Future Milestones):**
    - Implement Play Store API integration
    - Add support for cloud keystore management
    - Create a configuration file wizard
    - Enhance documentation with tutorials and guides
+   - Support for Flutter flavor-specific signing configurations
+   - Add a schema-based validation system for configuration files

 ## Active Decisions and Considerations